-Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Evidence to Support Compliance Additional Work Identified Developing the entity's capacity Reviewing operations, performance use of assets on a regular basis to ensure their continuing effectiveness.
-Revenue/Capital MonitoringService ReviewsPerformance Reports Improving resource use through appropriate application of techniques such as benchmarking and other options in order to determine how the authority's resources are allocated so that outcomes are achieved effectively and efficiently.
-Benchmarking undertaken where applicable.
-Recognising the benefits of partnerships and collaborative working where added value can be achieved.
-Health and Social Care Partnership Board Health and Well Being Board Single Commissioning Board Tameside Adults Safeguarding Partnership Board Tameside Children Safeguarding Board
+Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Key Evidence to Support Compliance Additional Work Identified Developing the entity's capacity Reviewing operations, performance use of assets on a regular basis to ensure their continuing effectiveness.
+Improving resource use through appropriate application of techniques such as benchmarking and other options in order to determine how the authority's resources are allocated so that outcomes are achieved effectively and efficiently.
+Co-operative Council Innovation Network Recognising the benefits of partnerships and collaborative working where added value can be achieved.

-Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Evidence to Support Compliance Additional Work Identified Developing and maintaining an effective workforce plan to enhance the strategic allocation of resources.
-Workforce Plan Service Plans Organisational Development Plan (Getting into Gear) Developing the capability of the entity's leadership and other individuals Developing protocols to ensure that elected and appointed leaders negotiate with each other regarding their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained.
-Job Descriptions Member Portfolios Constitution Article 17 - Officers Constitution - Appointment of Statutory and Proper Officers Publishing a statement that specifies the types of decisions that are delegated and those reserved for the collective decision making of the governing body.
-Constitution - Article 18 Decision Making Constitution - Terms of Reference and Scheme of Delegation Financial Regulations Procurement Standing Orders Ensuring the leader and the chief executive have clearly defined and distinctive leadership roles within a structure whereby the chief executive leads the authority in implementing strategy and managing the delivery of services and other outputs set by members and each provides a check and a balance for each other's authority.
-Member Portfolios Constitution Article 17 - Officers Constitution - Appointment of Statutory and Proper Officers Developing the capabilities of members and senior management to achieve effective shared leadership and to Annual Development ReviewsMember DevelopmentOrganisational Development (Getting into
+Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Key Evidence to Support Compliance Additional Work Identified Developing and maintaining an effective workforce plan to enhance the strategic allocation of resources.
+Workforce PlanService PlansStrive Leadership/Development Programme Developing the capability of the entity's leadership and other individuals Developing protocols to ensure that elected and appointed leaders negotiate with each other regarding their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained.
+Job Descriptions Member Portfolios Constitution Article 16 - Officers Constitution - Appointment of Statutory and Proper Officers Publishing a statement that specifies the types of decisions that are delegated and those reserved for the collective decision making of the governing body.
+Constitution - Article 17 Decision Making Constitution - Terms of Reference and Scheme of Delegation Financial Regulations Procurement Standing Orders have clearly defined and distinctive Member Portfolios Constitution Article 16 - Officers Constitution - Appointment of Statutory and Proper Officers Developing the capabilities of members and senior management to achieve effective shared leadership and to enable the organisation to respond successfully to changing legal and policy demands as well as economic, political and environmental changes and risks by: Annual Development Reviews Member Development Strive Leadership and Aspiring Leaders Programmes Training Programmes Induction programme for Staff